hmans/godot-survival-guide/README.md

 _TODO: motivation_

-### Why don't I just package the scripts as Godot plugins and publish them to the Asset Library?
+### Why not just package the scripts as Godot plugins and publish them to the Asset Library?

 There are two reasons, really: first of all, in learning about these workarounds and the issues they solve, you will gain a deeper understanding of the (current) constraints and limitations of the Godot Engine (and, of course, how much you can bend them!)